-This procedure is office based and uses PRP (Platelet Rich Plasma) to rejuvenate vaginal tissue and enhance sexual response.
-This procedure has also been found to help with mild incontinence.
+We offer this procedure our office using PRP (Platelet Rich Plasma) to rejuvenate vaginal tissue and enhance sexual response.
+This procedure may also help with mild incontinence.

-PRP is simply blood plasma with a concentration of platelets and other growth factors.
-To prepare PRP, blood is taken from a patient and spun in a centrifuge, which separates the platelets from the rest of the blood components.
-These platelets are retrieved and re-injected into the selected areas of the patient.
+PRP includes blood plasma with a concentration of platelets and other growth factors.
+To prepare PRP, we take blood from a patient and spin it in a centrifuge, which separates the platelets from the rest of the blood components.
+Then, we retrieve these platelets and re-inject them into the selected areas of the patient.

-This procedure is simple, quick, and relatively painless.
-The results for some women are instantaneous, but for the majority of women, it takes several weeks to achieve the full effects.
-After the procedure, you are able to immediately resume normal activities, including your preferred sexual activities.
+This procedure offers a simple, quick, and relatively painless process.
+Some women achieve instantaneous results, but for the majority of women, it takes several weeks to achieve the full effects.
+After the procedure, you can immediately resume normal activities, including your preferred sexual activities.

-Although each woman’s experience can be different, here is a list of some things that patients experience after having vaginal rejuvenation injections:
+Although each woman’s experience varies, we have included a list of some things that patients experience after having vaginal rejuvenation injections: